 The allowable square footage is the lesser of:

 - The actual square footage of your home office or

 - 300 square feet.

-The prescribed rate for 2013 is $5 per square foot.
+The prescribed rate $5 per square foot.
 (The IRS says it will update this rate from time-to-time when it feels it is necessary to do so.)

 The maximum deduction that can be claimed using this method is $1,500.
 However, you can't claim more than your gross income of your business that is attributable to the business use of your home minus any business deductions that are unrelated to the use of your home (such as business equipment and supplies).
 And, any amount that is disallowed because of this income limitation is lost—it cannot be carried over to offset income in another tax year.